All About Food Science Technicians

 The states with the most job growth for Food Science Technician are Nevada, Utah, and Idaho.
 Watch out if you plan on working in Maine, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

-Salary for a Food Science Technician
+How Much Does a Food Science Technician Make?

 The average yearly salary of a Food Science Technician ranges between $26,980 and $64,020.